battyfer/AWS-S3/README.md

-Working with AWS S3 with Python.
+Working with AWS S3 in Python.